beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 If we assume **lognormal distribution** of prices.
 One standard deviation: $$ F * e^{n * \sigma * \sqrt t}$$

-1. In total points an <span style="background-color: #FFFF00">**at-the-money** </span> option is always more sensitive to a change in volatility than an equivalent in- or out-of-the-money option
+1. In total points an <span style="background-color: #FFFF00">**at-the-money** </span> option is always more sensitive to a change in volatility than an equivalent in- or out-of-the-money option (波动性改变对 at the money total points 改变最大)
-2. In percentage terms an <span style="background-color: #FFFF00">**out-of-the-money** </span> option is always more sensitive to a change in volatility than an equivalent in- or at-the-the-money option
+2. In percentage terms an <span style="background-color: #FFFF00">**out-of-the-money** </span> option is always more sensitive to a change in volatility than an equivalent in- or at-the-the-money option  (波动性改变的让 out of the money percentage变化最大）
-3. A long-term option is always more sensitive to a change in volatility than an equivalent short-term option
+3. A long-term option is always more sensitive to a change in volatility than an equivalent short-term option (长期比短期个更对波动性敏感)

+注: For <span style="color: red">short-term</span> interest rate products, volatility calculations are alwasy made using the inerest rate associated with the contract, not the contract price iteself。 例如: Euodollars, Euribor, Short Sterling.
+For <span style="color: red">Long-term</span> interest rate products such as trasury bonds and notes, volatility calculations are made using the actual contract price. 例如 Eurollar price = 95.75, annual volatilty of Eurodollars futures is 32%, daily standard deviation = (100-95.75) \* 32% /16 = 0.09